alyaparan/omnibrow/README.md

 - **WHOIS Lookup**: Access WHOIS records to gather ownership and registration details.
 - **SSL Certificate Information**: Inspect SSL certificates to verify domain security.

+### Port Scanning
+- **Fast Port Scanning**: Scan a range of ports on a target domain or IP address using multithreading for faster results.
+- **Customizable Settings**: Specify the range of ports, number of threads, and timeout for each scan.
+- **Detailed Results**: View open ports and additional information for thorough security analysis.

 ## Installation

 To install and run OmniBrow, follow these steps: